 It’s hard to argue against the importance of CCAR in the regulation of US banks.

 In the wake of the 2008 financial crash, it was evident that processes in the banking industry were not adequate.
-The banks were unable to support themselves without the help of factors beyond their control, when these faltered, so did the banks.
+The banks were unable to support themselves without the help of factors beyond their control.
+When these faltered, so did the banks.

 To monitor the ability of the industry to protect itself during adverse economic situations, the Comprehensive Capital Analysis and Review (CCAR) test was introduced in 2011, with the aim of keeping banks within a sustainable model of operation, and thus protecting the wider society from the grossly negative impact similar to what the 2008 financial crash caused.

-The CCAR is composed of several stress tests, designed to work out if the bank has enough capital to protect itself from negative economic developments such as a recession or a financial market crisis.
+The CCAR banking regulations are composed of several stress tests, designed to work out if the bank has enough capital to protect itself from negative economic developments such as a recession or a financial market crisis.
 In the United States, if a bank has more than $50 billion in assets, they will have to complete stress tests through both their own risk management teams as well as a test by the Federal Reserve.

-What is a bank stress test?
+What is a CCAR bank stress test?